skyproductionsYT/LettaDIscordBot/README.md

   - Formerly known as **MemGPT**, Letta is an open-source framework designed for building **stateful LLM applications**.
 Our Discord bot example showcases powerful core features of Letta.

-- Sending and receiving messages from your Discord bot, powered by Letta.
+- Sending messages to and receiving messages from your Discord bot, powered by Letta.

 ## 📦 What's included